Intervention/docs/image/v4/getting-started/frameworks.md

 ### Installation

-Instead of installing the Intervention Image directly, it is only necessary to integrate the `intervention/image-laravel` package.
+Instead of installing Intervention Image directly, it is only necessary to integrate the `intervention/image-laravel` package.
 The corresponding base libraries are automatically installed as well.